 A short subway ride and walk past the Post Office took us to the High Line Walkway.
 The Post Office was not just a desk in the corner shop!

 Jon had read about this walkway.
-Originally it was an elevated freight train route from lower Manhatten meatpacking area that opened in 1934.
+Originally it was an elevated freight train route from lower Manhattan meatpacking area that opened in 1934.
 After years of service, in 1980 the line was closed and it fell into disrepair and was due to be torn down but two local residents got together a petition to save the structure.
 It is now a 1.5 mile walkway that has been planted with trees, shrubs and flowers among the original tracks.

-To walk above the streets through all this greenery was great and even better there were no STOP DON’T WALK to wait at every block.
+To walk above the streets through all this greenery was great and even better there were no STOP DON’T WALK signs to wait at every block.
 There were a few art displays and sculptures along the way and luckily the rain held off.

 Hudson River Park